Mexicana de Aviación (1921–2010): 1980s

 During the 1980s, Mexicana's growth was static.
 However, a few events touched the company.
 In 1981, three McDonnell Douglas DC-10-15 wide-body jetliners joined the company's fleet and began making their way through the airline's Caribbean routes.
 This was the first wide-body aircraft type Mexicana ever operated and was intended for use on high-density routes.
 In 1982, the Mexican government acquired 58% of the airline, before privatizing it in August 1989.
 In 1984, construction of the company's new corporate headquarters on Xola Avenue, Mexico City finished – the resulting 30-story building was designed to resemble an air traffic control tower.
-In March 1986, a Boeing 727, Mexicana Flight 940, en route to Puerto Vallarta caught fire in-flight and crashed in the mountains of western Mexico, killing everyone on board.
+In March 1986, Flight 940, a Boeing 727 en route to Puerto Vallarta, caught fire in-flight and crashed in the mountains of western Mexico, killing everyone on board.
 This is the most recent fatal accident involving a Mexicana aircraft.
 In 1988, Aeronaves de Mexico (now operating as Aeromexico), Mexicana's closest rival, declared bankruptcy.
 Consequently, Mexicana took over some of Aeromexico's longer flights during the 1990s, including flights to Canada and South America.